rakiba-sultana/rakiba-sultana.github.io/_pages/about.md

 ![Mechanisms of Contaminant Transport](/images/Picture1.png){: .align-right width="300px"}

 Hi, I’m **Rakiba Sultana**!
-I am a Ph.D. candidate at the Dept. of Geosciences, University of Wisconsin–Milwaukee.
+I am a Ph.D. candidate (Aug.
+2025 exp) at the Dept. of Geosciences, University of Wisconsin–Milwaukee.
-My research focuses on understanding **contaminant transport mechanisms in the vadose zone and groundwater during flooding events**.
+My research broadly focuses on understanding **contaminant transport mechanisms in the vadose zone and groundwater during flooding events**.

-I assimilate **analytical lab tehcniques, environmental data science, groundwater modeling, and field-based experiments** into my research.
+My work integrates **analytical laboratory techniques** (e.g., Scanning Electron Microscopy with Energy-Dispersive X-ray Spectroscopy), **hydrogeological field experiments**, **analytical modeling**, and **numerical modeling** using the MODFLOW 6 suite, with model calibration in PEST and PEST++ and Python-based pre- and post-processing (FloPy, PyEMU).